webplatform/docs/apis/webrtc/LocalMediaStream/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'The LocalMediaStream object is the MediaStream object returned from the call to getUserMedia().
 It has all the properties and events of the MediaStream object and the stop method.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: WebRTC
+  - WebRTC
 uri: apis/webrtc/LocalMediaStream

 ---